 Groceries: If you want to cook at home in Sayulita, plenty of basic staples are available in the village.
 There are a number of small grocery stores in town, some offering better choice of products and fresher produce than others.
 Mi Tiendita on the plaza, and MiniSuper Rodolfo at the one-way split on Av.
 Revolucion (the main street) are the best stocked but it is worth a stroll through town to see what is available and fresh that day.
-Also, pick-up trucks circulate through Sayulita offering fresh produce, fish and shrimp.
+Alas Blancas, on the corner of Calle Delfin and Av Palmar, has many international foods and specialty items.
+One of the most fun ways to shop is the pick-up trucks that circulate through Sayulita offering fresh produce, fish and shrimp.

 For fresh fish, visit Pescaderia Piolin (tel.
 322-291-3079) near the road bridge; and for meat there are now modern butchers shops (Carniceria) in town.
 Try Carniceria Tranco’s opposite MiniSuper Rodolfo or El Tapatio opposite Rollie’s.
 Sayulita truly offers a great selection of fresh fish and meats.

-Laundromats: There are three scattered around Sayulita.
-One is north of the bridge, another opposite Del Palmar campground in the center, and the other is near the one way split on the street leading out of town.
+Laundromats: There are several scattered around Sayulita.
+One is north of the bridge, another opposite Del Palmar campground in the center, and the other is near the one way split on the street leading out of town next to Orangy Smoothies.
+A new laundry has opened up on Av Revolucion next to Rollie's Restaurant.
 Laundry is charged by the kilo and you leave it with the proprietors who wash, dry and fold everything for you.
 If you drop off your items before 9 a.m. they are usually ready later the same day.

 Holidays: Major holidays affecting Sayulita and Mexico are Christmas thru New Years; January 6th Dia de los Reyes (Day of the Kings) traditional gift exchange; the week around February 24 (Sayulita Days); Holy Weeks / Semana Santos (the weeks before and after Easter), Cinco de Mayo (not generally celebrated much); Independence Day Sept.
 16th becomes a long festive week-end; Revolucion Day November 20th; December 1-12 Celebration of the Virgin of Guadeloupe is a week long celebration of parades, concerts, and fireworks.
 During Christmas and Holy Week, most Mexicans head to the beach and Sayulita fills up.
 Beaches and evenings are not as quiet during these times, but it's still a great place to be.
 The Day of the Dead is at the beginning of November but is not a huge celebration in Sayulita as it is in Michoacan.
 Read Mexican Holidays Celebrated in Sayulita for a complete list of major holidays and festivities enjoyed by all in Sayulita.